ejhessing/serve-https/README.md

 serve-https
 ===========

-Serves HTTPS using TLS (SSL) certs.
+A simple HTTPS static file server with valid TLS (SSL) certs.

-Bundles a valid certificate for localhost.daplie.com - great for testing and development.
+Comes bundled a valid certificate for localhost.daplie.com, which is great for testing and development, and you can specify your own.

 Also great for testing ACME certs from letsencrypt.org.